F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

         # f5_populate_static_arp = True
         #
         ...
-        # This is a boolean entry which determines if the BIG-IP® will use
+        # This is a boolean entry which determines if the BIG-IP will use
         # L2 Population service to update its fdb tunnel entries.
 This needs
         # to be setup in accordance with the way the other tunnel agents are
         # setup.
-If the BIG-IP® agent and other tunnel agents don't match
+If the BIG-IP agent and other tunnel agents don't match
         # the tunnel setup will not work properly.
         #
         l2_population = True